RohitBandaru/rohitbandaru.github.io/_posts/2024-07-31-JEPA-Deep-Dive.md

 ### How Humans Learn

-Humans acquire basic understanding of the world during early infancy, but we're also born with some innate knowledge.
+Humans acquire a basic understanding of the world during early infancy, but we're also born with some innate knowledge.
 The brain isn't randomly initialized; it's evolved, pre-trained, and fine-tuned throughout life.
 This differs significantly from artificial neural networks, which start with random initializations and have far weaker inductive biases than humans or animals.
 Life is generally pre-programmed to behave in a certain way from birth.
 More intelligent life is able to learn more and not purely rely on innate knowledge.

 Understanding the extent to which babies acquire common sense during infancy is crucial for AI development.
-If common sense is largely innate, focus should be on massive datasets mimicking evolutionary timescales.
+If common sense is largely innate, the focus should be on massive datasets mimicking evolutionary timescales.
 If it's primarily learned, priority should be given to models that excel at quick learning from limited data.

 A baby's experience, while not comparable to evolutionary timescales, still represents a substantial dataset.
 If a baby is awake for [8 hours](https://intuitiveparentingdc.com/blog/2018/7/6/developmentally-appropriate-sleep-expectations-birth-to-age-5) a day, in four months they have seen about 960 hours of data.
 This data is also augmented by other sensory signals and dense biological supervision (pain, hunger, emotions).
 This is around the same length as the [Kinetics 400](https://arxiv.org/abs/1705.06950) video dataset.
 This is still dwarfed by the millions of hours of video that self driving cars are using.